 - Manufacturer – When a component of the semi-truck is faulty due to manufacturing or assembly, then the company responsible for the faulty product would be liable for the accident.
 For example, if a company has manufactured defective air brakes which caused an accident, they would be held liable for injuries.

 Holding Semi-Truck Drivers and Employers Responsible

 Trucking cases are more complicated than your typical auto accident case.
-Finding what violations occurred is essential to the effective representation of a victim of a trucking accident.

 If in an accident with a semi truck, contact a New Orleans injury attorney from Shlosman Law Firm to explore your options.
 Our personal injury lawyers can help gather evidence, investigate the cause, and identify all potential defendants so that you get maximum compensation for your injuries.

 Schedule a free case elevation now at 504-826-9427 or request more information online.